Hazard: Definition

 A hazard is defined as "the potential occurrence of a natural or human-induced physical event or trend that may cause loss of life, injury, or other health impacts, as well as damage and loss to property, infrastructure, livelihoods, service provision, ecosystems and environmental resources."

 A hazard only exists if there is a pathway to exposure.
-As an example, the center of the Earth consists of molten material at very high temperatures which would be a severe hazard if contact was made with the core.
-However, there is no feasible way of making contact with the core, therefore the center of the Earth currently poses no hazard.
+For example, the center of the Earth consists of molten material at very high temperatures, which would be a severe hazard if contact could be made with the core.
+However, since that is not feasible, the Earth's core currently poses no hazard.

 The frequency and severity of hazards are important aspects for risk management.
 Hazards may also be assessed in relation to the impact that they have.

 In defining hazard Keith Smith argues that what may be defined as the hazard is only a hazard if there is the presence of humans to make it a hazard.
 In this regard, human sensitivity to environmental hazards is a combination of both physical exposure (natural and/or technological events at a location related to their statistical variability) and human vulnerability (about social and economic tolerance of the same location).